-The Secretary shall be Chairman of the Committees on Entrance Examinations, on Petitions, on the Tabular View and Room Scheme, and on Third-Year Students.
-He shall be a member of the Committees on Faculty Business, on Faculty Rules, on the Recommendation of Graduates for Appointment, and on Second-Year Students.
+The Secretary shall be Chairman of the Committees on Entrance Examinations and on Petitions.
+He shall be a member of the Committees on Faculty Business, on Faculty Rules, on the Recommendation of Graduates for Appointment, on Second-Year Students, and on Third-Year Students.